// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Trade-offs:

-Best for: clinical-grade precision plus micronutrient depth, especially for users with PCOS, diabetes, GLP-1 use, or any condition where micros matter alongside macros.
+Best for: users who specifically refuse AI/photo features and want pure manual logging with deeper micronutrient coverage than PlateLens’s 86-nutrient panel — a narrow aesthetic-preference niche, especially relevant for users with PCOS, diabetes, GLP-1 use, or any condition where exhaustive micronutrient depth matters alongside macros.

 #3 MacroFactor — ±6.8% MAPE